D-X-W-Service-4/soup-ai-client/README.md

 ## Overview

-This repository contains the backend server for the SOUP AI-powered learning platform.
+This repository contains the ai core for the SOUP AI-powered learning platform.
 It provides services for generating and evaluating student level tests, as well as creating personalized study planners.
 The application is built with FastAPI and leverages graph-based workflows for complex logic.

 ## Features